osw282/k8s-ingress-demo/README.md

 Now let's configure an ingress rule for our `myapp` and `myapp2` so we can access them from a browser using a domain name.

-Take a look inside our [manifest/ingress/myapp-ingress.yaml](manifest/ingress/myapp-ingress.yaml) folder - we have an ingress rule yaml already defined there with comments explaining what each line does.
+Take a look inside our [manifest/ingress/myapp-ingress.yaml](manifest/ingress/myapp-ingress.yaml) - we have an ingress rule yaml already defined there with comments explaining what each line does.

 Apply the ingress configuration:
 ```bash